 Let’s look at your microbes.

 Candida is a form of yeast that is normally found in your gut in small amounts.
 Candida is a unicellular organism.
-When the gut environment becomes unbalanced and toxic, candida can transform into a multicellular fungus, which leads to chronic discomfort and too often results in a Leaky Gut.
+When the gut environment becomes unbalanced and toxic, candida can transform into a multicellular fungus, which may lead to a Leaky Gut.

 Clarifying SIBO & SIFO – The Nervous System